 Let me say further that it did not cost \$800,000, it was done by our staff, committee staff.
 I commend all our staff for their extensive efforts in regard to the work that they are doing for the committee.
 In particular I commend Mr. Berdes, Mr. Spalatin, and Mr. Smeeton.
-I would be remiss at this point also if I did not share with you the apdifficult task.

 I would be remiss at this point also if I did not share with you the appreciation of one of our staff who had accompanied Mr. Ryan to Guyana, Jim Schollaert.
 He experienced the proceedings that led to that dramatic event.
-He had gone there with Leo, knowing full well it was a
+He had gone there with Leo, knowing full well it was a difficult task.